Jenna Hollenstein, MS, RD

 In children, an eye that is not properly aligned may not mature properly.
 If this is not corrected, permanent vision loss can occur.
 In some cases, a patch is applied over the unaffected eye.
 This forces the child to fixate and use the affected eye.
 This will help the visual development in that eye.
 The length of time the patch is worn depends on the severity of the condition and the age of the child.

 Eye drops or ointment may be put in the good eye to temporarily blur the vision.
 This also forces the affected eye to fixate properly.
 These drops may be used as a substitute for patching.

 Surgery may be used to straighten the eyes if nonsurgical means are not successful.
-The surgery will move some of the eye muscles into a new location.
+The surgery may shorten certain eye muscles of move some of them into a new location.
 This may improve the ability of the eye muscles to keep the eyeball in its proper place.

-There is no known way to prevent strabismus.
+There are no current guidelines to prevent strabismus.
 If you notice that you or your child’s eyes are not properly aligned, visit your eye doctor right away.

 Canadian Association of Optometrists

 American Association of Pediatric Ophthalmology and Strabismus website.
 Available at: